Colm Tóibín: Writing

 Tóibín has said his writing comes out of silence.
-He does not favour story and does not view himself as storyteller.
-He has said, "Ending a novel is almost like putting a child to sleep – it can't be done abruptly."
+He does not favour stories and does not view himself as a storyteller.
+He has said, "Ending a novel is almost like putting a child to sleep – it can't be done abruptly".
 When working on a first draft he covers only the right-hand side of the page; later he carries out some rewriting on the left-hand side of the page.
 He keeps a word processor in another room on which to transfer writing at a later time.

 He writes in great discomfort, saying in 2017: "When you're writing, you should be bent over, and you need to be in pain and your shoulders should be bent — you need to be pulling things up from within yourself.
-You can't be too comfortable".
+You can't be too comfortable."

-His 1990 novel The South was followed by The Heather Blazing (1992), The Story of the Night (1996) and The Blackwater Lightship (1999).
-His fifth novel, The Master (2004), is a fictional account of part of the inner life of Henry James.
-U.S. writer Cynthia Ozick said his "rendering of the first hints, or sensations, of the tales as they form in James's thoughts is itself an instance of writer's wizardry".
-2012 brought the publication of The Testament of Mary.
-In 2014, he released his first full-length novel since Brooklyn (2009), a portrait of a recently widowed mother of four in Wexford struggling through a period of grief, entitled Nora Webster.
+Tóibín's 1990 novel The South was followed by The Heather Blazing (1992), The Story of the Night (1996), and The Blackwater Lightship (1999).
+His fifth novel, The Master (2004), is a fictional account of the inner life of Henry James.
+U.S. writer Cynthia Ozick said that his "rendering of the first hints, or sensations, of the tales as they form in James's thoughts is itself an instance of writer's wizardry".
+In 2009, he published Brooklyn, which was made into a movie in 2015.
+Its protagonist is Eilis Lacey, who emigrates from Ireland to Brooklyn.
+In 2012 Tóibín published The Testament of Mary, and in 2014 he published Nora Webster, a portrait of a recently widowed mother of four in Wexford struggling through a period of grief.
+A sequel to Brooklyn titled Long Island was released in May 2024, described by a review in Guardian as "a masterclass in subtlety and intelligence".
+The novel follows Eilis Lacey as she returns to Enniscorthy.

 Tóibín has written two short story collections.
 His first, Mothers and Sons, which — as the name suggests — explores the relationship between mothers and their sons, was published in 2006, and was reviewed favourably (including by Pico Iyer in The New York Times).
-His second, broader collection, titled The Empty Family, was published in 2010.
+His second collection, titled The Empty Family, was published in 2010.
 It was shortlisted for the 2011 Frank O'Connor International Short Story Award.